dododoyo/AAiT_OOP_Lab_Solutions/Lab_09/readMeLab09.md

-# Laboratory Exercises #2
+# Laboratory Exercises #9

 ## Objective

--  Enabling students to develop modularize code using Java methods.
+- Introducing the basics of Graphical User Interface(GUI) programming using Java programming language.
--  Introducing method overloading(Compile time polymorphism).
+-
 ## Preparation Tasks

--  No preliminary preparation required for this laboratory session
+- Understanding the basic concepts of graphical user interfaces that is dealt at the lecture time.

 ## Activities